Reasoning Limitations of Multimodal Large Language Models. A Case Study of Bongard Problems: MLLM Prompts

-Prompt \ref{prompt:rwr-image-selection} was used to select those images that correctly represent given concept translation.
+At first, Prompt~\ref{lst:prompt-generating-rwt} was employed to generate real-world representations of synthetic concepts.
+After downloading the images corresponding to these textual descriptions, Prompt \ref{prompt:rwr-image-selection} was used to select those images that correctly represent given concept translation.
 In addition to the left and right concepts, we also provided prompts briefly explaining the context that the image should match.
-These prompts were generated during the translation stage of our algorithm (see the fourth line in Algorithm \ref{alg:generating-bongard-rwt}).
+These prompts were generated during the translation stage of our algorithm (see the fourth line in Algorithm~\ref{alg:generating-bongard-rwt}).

+\begin{prompt}[caption={Initial concept-describing prompt used in construction of \rwr.}, label={lst:prompt-generating-rwt}] Your goal is to translate a comparison concept from the geometric domain to the real-world domain.
+Your translations should be expressible as images.